Art Court Frontier #11

 The flower reveals the very peaks of life and conceals a subtle symbol of death.

-We never know about our mortality and ourselves.
+We never truly know our mortality or ourselves.

 Michel, 2013, photopolymer gravure on paper, 76x57 cm (paper size)